“Good afternoon, beautiful,” Aldous Ranulf said, holding an arm out for his date.

 To her relief, Aldous sighed, rolled his eyes, and said, “Yes, that sounds right.
 My brother has never been good with keeping secrets.
-Well, if you know already, I suppose I don’t mind telling you: I doubt they’ll succeed with their little mission.
+Well, if you know already, I suppose I don’t mind telling you: from what I heard, I doubt the team will succeed with their little mission.
 The rest of the Unity Representatives feel the same.
 Orean has been pushing their boundaries for too long as it is—,”

 “Stop!”
 Dinara said, “ I don’t want to talk about this anymore.”

 Aldous clicked his tongue and took one of her hands in his.
 Dinara had half a mind to pull away.
 “I can see this has made you uncomfortable.
 Don’t worry, you’ve done nothing wrong — I should have seen this coming.
+This isn’t conversation a young lady should be engaged in.
 In the future, I’ll avoid discussing business matters with you.”

 He flashed a charming smile.
 Dinara didn’t see any relation between Aldous and Gareth, though she’d searched Aldous’ face for it many times.
 They had similar jawlines, she supposed, but Aldous had nothing of Gareth’s gentleness.
 Aldous had been generous to her, though, and to the Webhon Players as well, buying them entire wagons of new supplies before they left Adondai.
-She felt indebted to him, in a way.
+She felt indebted to him.